 Minor because: The vendor provided adequate documentation to demonstrate previously shipped components are seismically qualified.

--than-minor if: The vendor’s failure to do an appropriate extent of condition for the condition adverse to quality could result in an unanalyzed design change that may invalidate the qualification of components currently used by nuclear power plants.
+More-than-minor if: The vendor’s failure to do an appropriate extent of condition for the condition adverse to quality could result in an unanalyzed design change that may invalidate the qualification of components currently used by nuclear power plants.
 This could include the failure to address design changes that could affect seismic or environmental qualification.

 Example c.
 The vendor’s corrective action procedure failed to provide sufficient guidance as to when to initiate a corrective action report.